 - Write wishes for the New Year.
 Write wishes on ribbons or paper and affix to a tree to let them blow in the wind, much like a Tibetan prayer flag.

 Don’t forget to adjust your feng shui, too!
 This is a critical part of the Chinese New Year festivities — making sure your home is ready to welcome the auspicious annual energies and stop negative energies from coming into your house.
 Small feng shui changes can ward off a variety of problems from health and illness problems to loss of money and opportunities.
-Handling the negative annual energies means you can focus full on activating the year’s energies — and the Snake has lots to offer in the year ahead!
+Handling the negative annual energies means you can focus full on activating the year’s energies — and all the year has to offer!